ANSSI-FR/rust-guide/src/en/introduction.md

 tests for a project in Rust, and for using Rust fuzzing tools.--> We finally introduce some recommendations for established Rust libraries.

-Note that *async* Rust is currently eluded from recommendations list.
+Note that *async* Rust is currently not addressed in this document.

 A summary of recommendations presented throughout the document is listed at the end of this guide.